 All ISO-standards are systematically reviewed, normally every 5 years after publication.
-In the case of ISO 26000:2010 it was decided to perform a systematic review after 3 years, in 2013/14 and then in 2017.
+In the case of ISO 26000:2010 a systematic review was carried out 3 years after publication in 2013/14 and then in 2017.
 The next systematic review is expected to take place 2020.

 The second Systematic Review: 2017